cgore2/CSC-4330-Tactics-Game/Software Design Document.md

 ###7.
 Database view
 A database will not be implemented in this project.
 This section is kept in should the future iterations of this project call for the use of a database.
 ###8.
 Work-assignment view
+All parts of the project will be worked on by all members of the team either as a whole or in pairs.
+The reason for this is because the group is using an egoless approach to the games design and input from all members is required before major decisions are made for the project.

+While every member will have input into each part of the game certain sections will be focused on primarily by individuals.

-The system logic will be handled by:
+The system logic will be handled by: Christopher Gore
-The User Interface will be handled by:
+The User Interface will be handled by: Stephen Harb
-The art assets will be handled by:
+The acquisition of art assets will be handled by: Daniel LaBorde
-The game sound will be handled by:
+The game sound will be handled by: Mason Meredith

 ###9.
 Element catalog
 ![elementcatalog](https://cloud.githubusercontent.com/assets/22534157/19913211/7206a266-a06e-11e6-866b-cd8abd39e8aa.png)
 ###10.
 User interfaces